Kidev/install-qt-action/README.md

 > This is a fork of the original version.
 It has additional features:
 > - Can install any verison of Qt, can install WASM and extensions
 > - Can install commercial versions of Qt provided you own a license

+> [!CAUTION]
+> This whole repository is used for testing and to push PRs
+> It is not guaranteed to work or to be stable.
+> Only the version `v4.2.0` is guarenteed stable right now.
+> Use other versions are your own risk

 Installing Qt on Github Actions workflows manually is the worst.

 You know what's easier than dealing with that?
 Just using this: